Learn The Many Benefits Of Practicing Reiki

 - Put your hand in a prayer position in the middle of your chest.
 Make sure your hands are below your chin.
 In this position, focus on your breathing and inhale and exhale slowly.
 This is a great way to relax your mind and body.

 - Place your hand on the top of your head and breathe deeply.
 Focus your breathing on the top of your hand.
 This position is ideal for relaxing your muscles and the skin on your head.

 - Put your hand over your eyes and inhale and exhale.
 Focus on your hands and keep them off your nose.
 The goal is the relax your facial muscles and skin.

 Now, let’s address something else: how to pronounce reiki.
 It seems like a pretty straightforward question, but for a whole bunch of reasons, it’s complicated.
 The short answer is “RAY-key” in American and British English.
 You can listen to a voice saying the word in both accents, courtesy of the Cambridge Dictionary.

 But, since it’s a Japanese word, that brings up the age-old question of how to pronounce a non-English word when speaking English.
 Similar to the subset of people who studied abroad in Europe during college and 20 years later, still manage to pepper conversations with references to the time they spent in “BarTHelona,” some English-speaking people who are into reiki prefer to pronounce it “LAY-key.”

-That’s because, as Japanese language expert ThoughtCo., “the Japanese ‘r’ is different from the English r.’
+That’s because, as Japanese language expert Namiko Abe explains in an article on ThoughtCo., “the Japanese ‘r’ is different from the English ‘r.’
 The sound is sort of between the English ‘r’ and ‘l.'”
-The International Center for Reiki Training provides additional background on the confusing pronunciation, tracing it back to Portuguese priests in the 1540s, in case you’re interested.explains in an article on
+The International Center for Reiki Training provides additional background on the confusing pronunciation, tracing it back to Portuguese priests in the 1540s, in case you’re interested.

 How much is a reiki master’s salary?